Frosty515/Custom-Arch/docs/design.md

 | `\0`     | Null byte                              |
 | `\xHH`   | Hexadecimal byte (upper or lower case) |

+### Character literals

+- Characters are defined by single quotes.
+- They are converted to a number, so can be used anywhere.
+- They support the same escape sequences as string literals, so see [the string literals section](#string-literals) for more info.

 ### Memory addresses

 - 2 forms